sebw/ulauncher-tplink-home-manager/README.md

 ## Known Issues

 - No support for HS100.
 Please provide me with the `plug.get_sysinfo()` output so I can support HS100.
-- Limited to plugs with static iP.
-Auto discovery not implemented yet (as it doesn't work for me, not sure if library bug or problem on my end).
+- Limited to plugs with static IP.

+## To Do

+- Implement auto-discovery, but it doesn't work properly for me (maybe because my devices are in a large subnet).